nightingaleproject/vrdr-dotnet/README.md

-NOTE: Development of this capability has continued at https://github.com/nightingaleproject/dotnet-fhir-death-record, using an approach that requires no dependencies.
-This repository has been kept for archival purposes.

 # csharp-fhir-death-record
 This repository includes C# code for producing and consuming the preliminary version of the Standard Death Record (SDR) Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR).
 [Click here to view the generated FHIR IG](https://nightingaleproject.github.io/fhir-death-record).